yunnysunny/grunt-pages/README.md

 ##### pagination.listPage
 Type: `String`

 The location of the layout template which is used for each list page.
+This page will not be rendered as a regular page if inside the options.pageSrc folder and instead will be rendered as the root list page with the first post group.
 [Here](https://github.com/CabinJS/grunt-pages/blob/master/test/fixtures/integration/input/jade/pages/blog/index.jade) is a sample `listPage` template.
 This template has access to the following variables:

 ###### posts
 Type: `Array` of `Object`s